jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

     - `SYSLOG_SERVER_CERT` - Syslog server certificate
     - `SYSLOG_CLIENT_CERT` - Syslog client certificate
     - `SYSLOG_CLIENT_KEY` - Syslog client key
-1. Within the `contracts` directory, generate the encryptd workload:
+1. Generate the encrypted workload within the `contracts` directory.

     `./create-grep11.sh prefix`

-1. Use the grep11 ca certificate, client certificate and client key and place the values within the backend.
-Everytime the create-grep11.sh is ran, new certificates are generated.
+1. Use the grep11 ca certificate, client certificate, and client key.
+Place the values in the backend.
+Everytime the create-grep11.sh runs, new certificates are generated.

 ## Backend

-### Prereqs
+### Prerequisites
 - Supporting infrastructure deployed containing syslog/registry/etc across LPAR1-LPAR3 with hipersocket networks defined
-- Grep11 certificates generated (see above)
+- Grep11 certificates

 ### Copy cold bridge, cold vault and kmsconnect images to registry
-Obtain the cold bridge, cold vault, and kmsconnect images and copy them to the private registry, obtaining the sha256 of the image (used below).
+Obtain the cold bridge, cold vault, and kmsconnect images and copy them to the private registry.
+Obtain the sha256 of the image.

 ### Generate encrypted workload
 The encrypted workload will be used within OSO when deploying along with the grep11 services during a signing iteration process on LPAR3.
 Within the `backend` directory: